Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 ```

-   + conitnue to the end of ec2/vm launching steps
+   + continue to the end of ec2/vm launching steps

 #### To Add and Configure slave(s) server(s) in Jenkins-UI
   + Jenkins-UI Dashboard